fernandoval/Springy/documentation/en/system-conf.md

 - **'bug_authentication'** - Turns on the HTTP simple authentication to system errors log.
 Must by an array in following format: `['user' => 'username', 'pass' => 'password']`.
 Leave it empty to turns off simple HTTP autentication access to error log system.
 - **'assets_source_path'** - Folder path for source of the asset files.
 - **'assets_path'** - Folder path for minified asset files.
+- **'maintenance'** - Puts the system under maintenance mode and all requests will reply with a HTTP 503 error.